openucx/scorep_plugin_ucx/README.md

 # UCX aggregate-sum counters statistics
 ```
 The Score-P UCX plugin uses the UCX aggregate-sum counters statistics by default - This basically means that,
-1) All counters values of the same class/type will be saved in the same counter in the trace.
+- All counters values of the same class/type will be saved in the same counter in the trace.
-2) The user can build the plugin without using this feature by enabling the SCOREP_PLUGIN_UCX_STATISTICS_LEGACY_ENABLE flag in scorep_plugin_ucx.h

 Please note, that the user should set the environment variables as follows to collect the UCX software counters,
 # Enable UCX SW counters collection.